PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 # Where to Store Your Flow Code

 When you run a deployment, your execution environment needs access to your flow code.
-Your flow code is not stored in either the Prefect Cloud database or a Prefect server database instance.
+Your flow code is not stored in a Prefect server database instance or Prefect Cloud.
 When creating a deployment, you have several flow code storage options.

 ## Option 1: Local storage
-Local flow code storage is often used with a process work pool for initial experimentation.
+Local flow code storage is often used with a Local Subprocess work pool for initial experimentation.

+To create a deployment with local storage and a Local Subprocess work pool do the following:

-Run `prefect deploy` from the root of the directory containing your flow code.
+1. Run `prefect deploy` from the root of the directory containing your flow code.
-Select that you want to create a new deployment, select the flow code entrypoint, and name your deployment.
+1. Select that you want to create a new deployment, select the flow code entrypoint, and name your deployment.
-Select a *process* work pool.
+1. Select a *process* work pool.

 You are then shown the location that your flow code will be fetched from when a flow is run.
 For example: